mona-piya/StackoverflowAnalysis/readme.md

 Each Stack Overflow survey has a 'LanguageWorkedWith' column, which describes programming languages that respondents worked in over the past year.
-We have measured and used the fraction of each language and the total, instead of using the counts of each language in a year as it is more convienent for comparison.
+We have measured and used the fraction of each language and the total, instead of using the counts of each language in a year as it is more convenient for comparison.

 <img src="Data/Images/languages.PNG">

-During 2018 to 2020 the 10 most popular programming languages remain the same: JavaScript, HTML/CSS, SQL, Python, Java, Bash/Shell/PowerShell, C#, PHP, TypeScript and C++.
+From 2018 to 2020 the 10 most popular programming languages remain the same: JavaScript, HTML/CSS, SQL, Python, Java, Bash/Shell/PowerShell, C#, PHP, TypeScript and C++.
 <img src="Data/Images/ML_fraction of languages.png">

-We planned to predict the growth of languages for upcoming years by using time series forecasting such as ARIMA model.
+We planned to predict the growth of languages for upcoming years by using time series forecasting such as the ARIMA model.
 Unfortunately, we have only 3 years of dataset, there is not enough data to use time series forecasting.
 With a very small number of observations, there is insufficient data to split the observations into training and testing.
 More observations are needed to build the predictive model. **Further exploration in future projects may be needed to explain this question**